get to know us

 Oluwatobi Oladipo is the global president of the Business and Current Affairs Think Tank club of Hult International Business School.
 He is a mentor on GLEAC and to aspiring voiceover artists, helping them improve their abilities and hone their skills.

 He is also the in-show narrator of the first season of ‘The Justice Court,’ a courtroom reality TV show in Nigeria.

 Before establishing iVoiceAfrica, Oluwatobi was a Network Technical Support Officer at MainOne, and a Network Administrator at The Educational Partnership Center.
 He also worked as a freelance voiceover artist and translator with brands like DSTV, United Nations Population Fund (UNFPA), and Africa Magic.

-Oluwatobi has a broad educational background, having earned a Bachelor’s degree in Electrical and Electronics Engineering from Cyprus International University and is on course a double major Master’s degree in International Business and Finance from Hult International Business School.
+Oluwatobi has a broad educational background, having earned a Bachelor’s degree in Electrical and Electronics Engineering from Cyprus International University and a double major Master’s degree in International Business and Finance from Hult International Business School.

 Yes.
 We have voiceover artists that are well versed in regional dialects.

 Yes.
 We can identify languages and dialects that you’re uncertain of.